mesosphere/dcos-perf-test-driver/docs/source/general/Tutorial.rst

       prefix: results/plot-

-This reporer is going to generate a ``.png`` file for every ``metric`` that we defined, using the ``parameter``s as axes.
+This reporer is going to generate a ``.png`` file for every ``metric`` that we defined, using the ``parameter`` as axes.
 In our case we have only 1 parameter and 1 metric, therefore we will get only 1 plot with ``instances`` on the X axis and ``deploymentTime`` on the Y axis.

-08 - Increasing the stats
+Increasing the stats
 -------------------------

 Most of the times you are going to get quite noisy results if you are running